ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 Executing programs using the BPF instruction set also requires either an interpreter or a JIT compiler to translate them to hardware processor native instructions.
-In general, interpreters are considered a source of insecurity (e.g., gadgets susceptible to side-channel attacks due to speculative execution) and are not recommended.
+In general, interpreters are considered a source of insecurity (e.g., gadgets susceptible to side-channel attacks due to speculative execution, or W^X mappings) whenever one is used in the same memory address space as data with confidentiality concerns.
+As such, use of a JIT compiler is recommended instead.
+JIT compilers should be audited carefully for vulnerabilities to ensure that JIT compilation of a trusted and verified BPF program does not introduce vulnerabilities.

 IANA Considerations
 ===================